 Because of the many factors affecting a successful re-contribution strategy, and the potential future impact on the member’s and dependents’ tax positions, the process can be far from simple, and prone to error.
 Professional advice is therefore highly recommended.

 - A fresh look at recontribution strategies

 - The Tax Office warns to be careful of inadvertent excess contributions – see here

-- For a summary of the benefits and disadvantages of the re-contribution strategy see article “What is a re-contribution strategy?” – SMSF Partners
+- “What is a re-contribution strategy?” – SMSF Partners